Training and Support

 ANU Veterinary Services seek to champion the welfare of animals that contribute to the research undertaken at ANU and support research excellence in animal research.
 ANU Veterinary Services may be contacted via email (email@example.com) or phone on 6125 1130.

 Information on available alternatives to animals and developing alternatives to animals in fundamental research and testing.

 Quarterly email newsletters which contain relevant, up-to-date information about Animal Ethics and upcoming dates for training, events and submission deadlines.

 Information for ANU staff and students conducting research on art or creating an artwork or art performance involving animals.

 Information on how to apply for a licence for Schedule 8 drugs for research purposes.
 Schedule 8 drugs have specific legislative and ANU WHS requirements which must be followed.

 The Statistical Consulting Unit (SCU) can assist with both experimental design and data analysis.
 The Unit is staffed by experienced practising statisticians who maintain regular contact with other statisticians at the ANU, CSIRO and elsewhere.
 Consulting support is available, free of charge, to all ANU Honours research students, Higher Degree Research students (e.g. Masters, PhD) and staff.

 Strategic Communications and Public Affairs (SCAPA) is the University's central point for internal and external communication and public affairs.
-Please contact SCAPA (T: 612 57979, or visit their website) for more information before sharing photographs, videos, research results or comments about your work in the public domain.
+Please contact SCAPA (T: 612 57979, or visit their website) for advice before sharing photographs, videos, research results or comments about your work in the public domain.